sapcc/terraform-provider-ccloud/website/docs/r/billing_domain_masterdata.html.markdown

 * `responsible_primary_contact_email` - (Optional) Email-address of primary
   contact for the domain.

-* `responsible_controller_id` - (Optional) SAP-User-Id of the controller who is responsible for the domain / the costobject.

-* `responsible_controller_email` - (Optional) Email-address or DL of the
-  person/group who is controlling the domain / the costobject.

 * `cost_object` - (Optional) The cost object.
 The `cost_object` object structure
   is documented below.